sandial1/bdd_exp/docs/observations.md

 This is counter productive in the sense that while it allows me to get everything setup properly it bypasses many security intended checks.

+## Docker and docker compose

+There were a number of issues in this transition from local dev to docker file:

+- For the longest time I forgot that I created the images with docker compose build but ran it with docker run as such the container did not load the volume configuration and the fine tunes I made inside it did not persis... which just means I need to practice more with docker compose itself